 - Statistics and Monitoring

-The implementation of an effective authentication strategy is vital to any application's security solution, as is it a key part of determining a user's identity, and stopping bad actors from masquerading as others, particularly within parts of your system that access sensitive data.
+The implementation of an effective authentication strategy is vital to any application's security solution, as it is a key part of determining a user's identity, and stopping bad actors from masquerading as others, particularly within parts of your system that access sensitive data.

-Typically with web applications the authentication is implemented at the edge, either via an API/edge gateway, or via a top-level request filter within your application framework.
+Typically with web applications, the authentication is implemented at the edge, either via an API/edge gateway or via a top-level request filter within your application framework.
 It is also increasingly common for applications to use external identity providers -- such as Google, GitHub, or Facebook -- typically via an Identity hub like Auth0, Keycloak or Okta that provides authentication-as-a-service, rather than taking on the high cost (and risk) of maintaining their own identity database.

 There is quite a bit happening in this diagram, and so it will be useful to provide an overview of all of the moving parts.

-In software development we are generally not shy about using lots of acronyms, and the authentication space is no different.
+In software development, we are generally not shy about using lots of acronyms, and the authentication space is no different.
 There are quite a few acronyms to learn, but the underlying concepts are surprisingly simple.
 Here's a cheat sheet:

 - OpenID: is an open standard and decentralized authentication protocol.
 OpenID allows users to be authenticated by co-operating sites, referred to as "relying parties" (RP) using a third-party authentication service.
-End-users can create accounts by selecting an OpenID identity provider (such as Auth0, Okta etc), and then use those accounts to sign onto any website that accepts OpenID authentication.
+End-users can create accounts by selecting an OpenID identity provider (such as Auth0, Okta, etc), and then use those accounts to sign onto any website that accepts OpenID authentication.

 - Open Authorization (OAuth): an open standard for token-based authentication and authorization on the Internet.
 OAuth provides to clients a "secure delegated access" to server or application resources on behalf of an owner, which means that although you won't manage a user's authentication credentials, you can specify what they can access within your application once they have been successfully authenticated.
-The current latest version of this standard is OAuth 2.0
+The current latest version of this standard is OAuth 2.0.

-- Identity Provider (IdP): an entity that creates, maintains, and manages identity information for user accounts (also referred to "principals") while providing authentication services to external applications (referred to as "relying parties") within a distributed network, such as the web
+- Identity Provider (IdP): an entity that creates, maintains, and manages identity information for user accounts (also referred to "principals") while providing authentication services to external applications (referred to as "relying parties") within a distributed network, such as the web.

 If you look back at the authentication process diagram, the function of the entities involved should now be much clearer.